 Don’t you just wish you could go back in time?
 Well, the futuristic and tech-loving fashion from the late 90s and early 2000s is back for a second round.
-This distinctive style is a blend of pop culture and tech advancements from the millennium.
-From the Y2K bug in 1999 to the launch of Bratz dolls in 2001, there are plenty of nostalgic influences that are present today.
+This distinctive style blends pop culture and tech advancements from the millennium.
+From the Y2K bug in 1999 to the launch of Bratz dolls in 2001, plenty of nostalgic influences are present today.
 If you’re aching for the return of metallic clothing, bubblegum pink, and velour tracksuits, you’re in luck.
-The Y2K aesthetic is back – here’s how you can wear it in 2021.
+The Y2K aesthetic is back – here’s how you can wear it today!

-The Y2K aesthetic is radically distinctive and inspired by the mid-’90s and early 2000s when the internet became more popular, during the dot-com boom.
+The Y2K aesthetic is radically distinctive and inspired by the mid-’90s and early 2000s when the internet became more popular during the dot-com boom.
 This style is typically quite futuristic with a slightly retro edge – think shiny materials, chunky sneakers, pleated skirts, baguette bags, and colorful sunglasses.
-With the massive peak in the advancement in technology, viewers were both optimistic and cautious about the future, and how it could transform our lives.
+With the massive technological advancement peak, viewers were optimistic and cautious about the future and how it could transform our lives.
 This came through with changes in music, films, decor, and, of course, fashion.
 Some of this era’s biggest influences include Carrie Bradshaw, Bratz Dolls, and films like The Matrix and Mean Girls.

-It’s no surprise when the biggest fashion trends from decade’s past circle back with a fresh take.
-The early 2000s were very experimental, and with Gen Z and Millennials welcoming a nostalgia for the era, it was only a matter of time before the style came back.
+It’s no surprise when the biggest fashion trends from decades past circle back with a fresh take.
+The early 2000s were very experimental, and with Gen Z and Millennials welcoming a nostalgia for the era, it was only a matter of time before the style returned.
 Some of the key pieces from the Y2K aesthetic are bigger than others, including wide-leg jeans, shiny jackets, baby tees, and velour tracksuits.

 These teeny-tiny t-shirts are some of the cutest trends from the early 2000s to make a comeback.
 Typically, these shirts are cropped above the belly button and are higher fit across the chest.
 You can find tops with quirky quotes, cute characters or patterns on the front, or graphics of the iconic Y2K brands like Fiorucci or Juicy Couture.
 Style these with a pair of loose-fitting jeans, pleated skirt, or denim cut-offs – it’s a versatile option for your wardrobe and suits almost anything.

 With the tech boom in the early 2000s, the idea of futuristic fashion was a huge trend.
 Shiny materials in silver or pearlescent shades are a great way to make your outfit pop and add a touch of nostalgia.
 Try a metallic puffer jacket or a pair of pants.
 Wear them with other bright colors like pink, blue or purple.
-If you prefer to keep it subtle, wear accessories or a crop top in the luminous fabric.
+Wear accessories or a crop top in the luminous fabric if you prefer to keep it subtle.

-The first ever ‘it’ bag is back, and it’s bigger than ever.
+The first-ever ‘it’ bag is back and bigger than ever.
 The iconic baguette bag is a true symbol of the Y2K aesthetic, thanks to its surge in popularity by Carrie Bradshaw in Sex and the City.
-These little bags nestle under your arm and are the perfect accessory to go with your daily getup.
+These little bags nestle under your arm and are the perfect accessory for your daily getup.
 For a truly nostalgic feel, you can opt for a vintage Louis Vuitton Pochette or Fendi Baguette – pastel shades are a great option for lovers of the era.
 If you prefer futuristic touches, shoulder bags feature metallic colors and shiny fabrics that work well with almost any outfit.

 Pleated Colourful Skirts